 Allstate Transmission Repair of Phoenix; Repair Information Section

-Here at Allstate Transmission Repair of Phoenix we are clutch experts.
-We repair clutch problems much more often than a general automotive repair shop does.
+We’re automotive clutch repair & new clutch installation experts.
+Diagnosing & repairing clutch problems or installing a new clutch in a car or truck should only be done by a clutch repair shop that has experience with all types of automotive clutches.
+As a transmission shop we repair clutch problems much more often than a general automotive repair shop does.
 With the amount of clutch issues we see, we are very familiar with the root cause of symptoms associated with clutch problems in Phoenix.

 You’d be surprised at the amount of people that think they need a new clutch because of a misdiagnosis.
 Accurately diagnosing a bad clutch is very easy for us, NOT all problems require the clutch to be replaced, depending on the symptom; your car may just need a minor repair or simple adjustment.

 Clutch repairs normally don’t involve replacing the clutch; usually it’s one or the other.
 But sometimes continuing to drive a car with clutch problems that could have been repaired can damage the clutch itself.